OntoURL: A Benchmark for Evaluating Large Language Models on Symbolic Ontological Understanding, Reasoning and Learning: Evaluation

-Tasks U1 to U5 demonstrate that LLMs generally perform well on ontological understanding, particularly in recognizing hierarchical structures.
+Tasks U1 to U5 demonstrate that LLMs generally perform well on ontology understanding, particularly in recognizing hierarchical structures.
 This is reflected in the high accuracy on U2 (class relations) and U4 (instance classification), with scores ranging from 80\% to 94\%.
-In contrast, performance is less consistent on definition- and property-based tasks.
-U1 (class definition), U3 (property domain), and U5 (instance definition) show notable gaps in certain models, for instance, Aya-8B scores only 77.1\%, 62.4\%, and 77.9\% on these tasks, respectively.
-As suggested in the examples (Appendix~\ref{app:task_details}), U1, U3 and U5 require the knowledge of highly specialized domains and the distractors closely resemble the correct answer.
+In contrast, performance is less consistent on definition and property tasks.
+U1 (class definition), U3 (property domain), and U5 (instance definition) show notable gaps in certain models, for instance, Aya-8B scores only 77.1\%, 62.4\%, and 77.9\% on these tasks.